Zach McAllister: Philadelphia Phillies

 On August 10, 2021, McAllister signed a minor league deal with the Philadelphia Phillies organization.

 McAllister made 11 appearances, split between the Rookie-League FCL Phillies and Triple-A Lehigh Valley IronPigs.
 He pitched to a 1-1 record with a 4.22 ERA and 10 strikeouts.
-On September 22, 2021, McAllister was released by the Phillies.
+On September 22, McAllister was released by the Phillies.

 St. Louis Cardinals

 On March 15, 2022, McAllister signed a minor league contract with the St. Louis Cardinals.
+He appeared in 56 contests for the Triple–A Memphis Redbirds, recording a 3.99 ERA with 90 strikeouts in 67 2/3 innings pitched.

-He elected free agency on November 10, 2022.
+He elected free agency following the season on November 10.

 Arizona Diamondbacks

 On December 15, 2022, McAllister signed a minor league deal with the Arizona Diamondbacks.
+He made 37 appearances for the Triple–A Reno Aces, posting a 4.93 ERA with 54 strikeouts and 3 saves in 38 1/3 innings of work.
+On August 2, 2023, McAllister was released by the Diamondbacks organization.

+New York Yankees (second stint)

+On August 5, 2023, McAllister signed a minor league contract with the New York Yankees organization.
+In 11 appearances for the Triple–A Scranton/Wilkes-Barre RailRiders, he recorded a 1.62 ERA with 20 strikeouts in 16 2/3 innings pitched.
+On September 12, the Yankees selected McAllister's contract, adding him to the major league roster.
+He made his Yankees debut on September 13, 2023, 17 years after the Yankees originally drafted him.
+He became a free agent after the season.

 Pitching style

 From 2010 to 2014, McAllister threw a four-seam and two-seam fastball in the low 90s, a cut fastball in the mid-high 80s, a changeup averaging about 80, and a curveball in the high 70s.
 Some sources also list him as throwing a slider.
 Since being converted into a reliever in 2015, McAllister now relies on 3 pitches only.